isomerpages/moe-xinminsec/_our-achievements/Students/Speech Day Awards.md

 <p>Yap Fun Hong Award for Sports and Outdoor Education</p>
 </td>
 <td rowspan="2" colspan="1">
-<p>This is awarded to students who displayed passion and commitment in sports.
+<p>This is awarded to students who displayed passion and commitment in sports,
-Displaying the values of sportsmanship, friendship, excellence and respect.</p>
+displaying the values of sportsmanship, friendship, excellence and respect.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Choong Kang Rui (404)</p>